 Vaccine Scammers circling Australia

 Australia is now troubled with rising vaccine scams since its roll-out program kickstarted.
-This has caused ordinary Australians and organisations to question how safe and how ready we are for phishing attacks, let alone cybersecurity threats.
+This has caused ordinary Australians and organisations to question the nation’s defences against phishing and other cybersecurity threats.
 People are also questioning the vaccine itself which presents a troubling social discourse the government has to navigate.

 Recently, the Australian Competition and Consumer Commission has found the number of vaccine-related scams so far in 2021 to be almost half of that recorded for the whole of 2020.